 Infiltrate the right locations

 Private labels are steadily rising in certain channels and locations.
 Simple awareness of these areas can assist in the approach.
-For example, European countries’ private-label market is as high as 45 percent (in Switzerland), North America averages 18 percent, and the Middle East scrapes an average of 1–2 percent.
+For example, according to Nielsen, European countries’ private-label market is as high as 45 percent (in Switzerland), North America averages 18 percent, and the Middle East scrapes an average of 1–2 percent.
 However, the reasons for these differences vary from country to country.
 When addressing how to market or where to introduce new products, this information is extremely valuable.

 The recent rise in the success of private labels in the United States is because of the economic climate in the past decade.
 After the economic downturn, many US consumers were forced to shop more conservatively by buying private-label products.
 Upon the realization that the products were minimally different than their more expensive name-brand counterparts, many people have continued to purchase these options.
 Knowing why the consumers are switching to private labels will assist in how to approach marketing to them.

 It’s a constant challenge for these brands to capture and maintain consumer trust in the retail market.
 Name brands need to fight back with their powers of innovation and marketing to compete with the stores brands’ cheaper, high quality.